 While Oslo has myriad activities to pass the time, it’s the kind of city that if one walks just a little off the beaten track, beautiful old buildings appear out of nowhere and tucked down narrow streets, photogenic Norwegian houses battle for attention of one’s camera lens.

-It’s this kind of charming surprise that makes Oslo such a surprise.
+It’s this kind of charm that makes Oslo such a surprise.
 Yes, it’s an expensive city, and if one visits in the height of winter, it can get bitterly cold, but the mix of old and new, cutting edge and quaint, makes the capital of Norway a worthy destination in its own right.
 All that’s required is to fill in that booking form and get yourself a flight to Oslo!

 Did you like this article?
 Why not pin it?
 You can do that very easily...go on, do it!